SCOPE OF THIS CHAPTER

 - To assist birth children in understanding the needs of Looked after children and how fostering can affect their lives and what they would need to do if they required support.

-Those facilitating the course will provide written feedback on issues relating to the applicants for the assessment social worker which must be used in his or her assessment.
+Those facilitating the course will provide written feedback on issues relating to the applicants for the assessment social worker which must be used in their assessment.
 Any issues of concern should be referred to the Fostering Recruitment Team Manager.

 Once all relevant checks requested are returned, the Fostering Recruitment Team have 10 days in which to explore any concerns and decide whether or to proceed to Stage Two of the Assessment Process.
 A decision not to proceed will be provided in writing to the applicants, and the right to access the local authority's complaints process shall be provided.